Hiiirad/personal-notes/Tech Guide/Docker/README.md

 Unlike using links, Docker network behaves like traditional networks where nodes can be attached/detached.
 The first thing you'll notice is that Docker no longer assigns environment variables or updates the hosts file of containers. see [here](#chapter-1-creating-network-between-containers-using-links).

-Instead, the way containers can communicate via an _Embedded DNS Server_ in Docker.
-This DNS server is assigned to all containers via the IP _127.0.0.11_ and set in the _resolv.conf_ file which located at `/etc/resolv.conf`.
+Instead, the way containers can communicate via an **Embedded DNS Server** in Docker.

 ```bash
 docker run --net=BACKEND-NETWORK alpine cat /etc/resolv.conf
 ```